EXPLAINER: What's happening with the California oil spill?

-2 of9 A worker in a protective suit cleans the contaminated beach after an oil spill in Newport Beach, Calif., on Wednesday, Oct.
-6, 2021.
+6 of11 In this aerial image taken with a drone, workers in protective suits clean the contaminated beach after an oil spill in Newport Beach, Calif., on Thursday, Oct.
+7, 2021.
 A major oil spill off the coast of Southern California fouled popular beaches and killed wildlife while crews scrambled Sunday, to contain the crude before it spread further into protected wetlands.
 Ringo H.W.
 Chiu/AP Show More Show Less

-4 of9 Workers in protective suits clean the contaminated beach after an oil spill, Wednesday, Oct.
-6, 2021 in Newport Beach, Calif.
-A major oil spill off the coast of Southern California fouled popular beaches and killed wildlife while crews scrambled Sunday, to contain the crude before it spread further into protected wetlands.
-Ringo H.W.
-Chiu/AP Show More Show Less

-5 of9 A worker in protective suit cleans the contaminated beach after an oil spill in Newport Beach, Calif., on Wednesday, Oct.
-6, 2021.
-Some of the crude oil that spilled from a pipeline into the waters off Southern California has been breaking up naturally in ocean currents, a Coast Guard official said Wednesday as authorities sought to determine the scope of the damage.
-Ringo H.W.
-Chiu/AP Show More Show Less
+8 of11 People play beach volleyball as workers in protective suits clean the contaminated beach in Corona Del Mar after an oil spill in Newport Beach, Calif., on Thursday, Oct.
+7, 2021.
+The Coast Guard is investigating whether a ship anchor snagged and bent the pipeline off Huntington Beach.

-6 of9 Beach goers are seen as workers in protective suits clean the contaminated beach after an oil spill, Wednesday, Oct.
-6, 2021 in Newport Beach, Calif.
-A major oil spill off the coast of Southern California fouled popular beaches and killed wildlife while crews scrambled Sunday, to contain the crude before it spread further into protected wetlands.
 Ringo H.W.
 Chiu/AP Show More Show Less

 HUNTINGTON BEACH, Calif.
 (AP) — Oil has been washing up on some Southern California beaches since a leak in an underwater pipeline from an offshore platform sent tens of thousands of gallons of heavy crude into the ocean waters.
 The spill fouled the famed sands of Huntington Beach, known as Surf City USA, and could keep the ocean and shoreline closed there and in some other communities to the south for weeks.